-- Identify and map congestion corridors and bottlenecks based on a specific methodology for Cape Cod.
+- Strengthen procedures to incorporate stormwater and nutrient management from transportation rights-of-way. - Identify and map congestion corridors and bottlenecks based on a specific methodology for Cape Cod.
 Information gathered from RITIS will be used to inform the Congestion Management Process (CMP). - Continue to integrate Performance Standards into the RTP.